strohs/java-design-patterns/src/patterns/behavioral/chainOfResponsibility.md

 ## Pitfalls
 * no guarantee that a request will be handled, request could go thru whole chain without being handled
-* chain could be misconfigured, will need to test/code review to nake sure this doesnt happen
+* chain could be misconfigured, will need to test/code review to make sure this doesn't happen

 ## Summary
 * you want to decouple sender of request from object which handles the request